 Starting out in Fort William on the West Coast we ease into our ride following the imposing geological fault line that is the Great Glen.
 From here the trail becomes more remote as we journey north to the stunning Glen Affric – widely considered as Scotland’s most beautiful glen.
 We spend a day exploring here before pushing further into the Northern Highlands.
 Big mountains, wild rivers and lonely glens dominate the landscapes, punctuated by trails which are perfect for mountain biking.
 Reaching the North Sea coast, our final day offers the unique opportunity to traverse an entire country in one day.
 Starting from the East Coast our route eventually leads us to the sheltered and dramatic Atlantic shores of Ullapool on Scotland’s mountainous West Coast.

 Meet your Wilderness guides in Inverness before travelling south to the West Highland town of Fort William.
 On arrival, relax over a cup of coffee while we run through the itinerary for the week and all the essential details.
 Starting from Nevis Range MTB centre in the shadow of Ben Nevis – the UK’s highest mountain – we’ll do a bike fit and ensure everyone is ready to ride.
-Our route for the first day provides the opportunity to warm up on some flowing single track trails and easy forestry road climbs.
-Having sampled the best of Nevis Range’s trails, we’ll head north through the forest on a route that takes us to the village of Spean Bridge.
-This is our first overnight stop and we will enjoy a welcome dinner in a nearby restaurant.
+Our route for the first day provides the opportunity to warm up as we head north through the forest on a route that takes us to Laggan Locks at the head of Loch Lochy.
+Then a short transfer takes us to our accommodation in Spean Bridge where we will enjoy a welcome dinner in a nearby restaurant.
 (L,D)

-The first half of today’s ride follows the Great Glen Way along the shores of Loch Lochy and then on some excellent single track elevated above the steep sided and spectacular Loch Oich.
-A nice descent takes us back down to the shores of the loch and then onwards following the route of the Caledonian Canal – an engineering marvel built by Thomas Telford in the early 1800s.
+The first part of today’s ride is along the route of the Caledonian Canal – an engineering marvel built by Thomas Telford in the early 1800s.
 By the time we reach Fort Augustus we’ll be ready for lunch and will need the energy for the afternoon ride.
 Climbing steeply out of Fort Augustus we follow an ancient military road first built to mobilise government troops at the time of Jacobite uprisings.
-You’ll be following in the footsteps of 300 years of Highland history on the trail which takes us through Glen Moriston and then Glen Affric.
-We’ll continue a short distance to Strath Glass where we’ll stay for 2 nights.
+You’ll be following in the footsteps of 300 years of Highland history on the trail which takes us through Glen Moriston and then Glen Affric, finishing at the village of Cannich.
+We’ll then transfer a short distance to Strath Glass where we’ll stay for 2 nights.
 (B,L,D)